-SHAREHOLDER FEES (fees paid directly from your investment) N/A

-ANNUAL FUND OPERATING EXPENSES (expenses that you pay each year as a percentage of the value of your investment)

-Management Fees 0.90%

-Distribution (12b-1) Fees 0.25%

-Other Expenses 0.72%

-Total Annual Fund Operating Expenses 1.87%
+Class A Class C SHAREHOLDER FEES (fees paid directly from your investment) Maximum Sales Charge (Load) Imposed on Purchases (as a percentage of offering price) 4.75% None Maximum Deferred Sales Charge (Load) (as a percentage of initial purchase price or current market value, whichever is less) None 1.00% ANNUAL FUND OPERATING EXPENSES (expenses that you pay each year as a percentage of the value of your investment) Management Fees 0.90% 0.90% Distribution and/or Shareholder Service (12b-1) Fees 0.25% 1.00% Other Expenses 0.72% 0.73% Total Annual Fund Operating Expenses 1.87% 2.63% in the returns of the swap contracts (i.e., the fees and expenses reduce the investment returns of the swap contracts) and represent an indirect cost of investing in the Fund.

 "Other Expenses" does not include fees paid to the Fund's swap contract counterparties, or the management fees, performance fees, and expenses of the reference assets or trading vehicles underlying such swap contracts.
-These fees and expenses, which are not reflected in this Annual Fund Operating Expenses table, are embedded in the returns of the swap contracts (i.e., the fees and expenses reduce the investment returns of the swap contracts) and represent an indirect cost of investing in the Fund.
+These fees and expenses, which are not reflected in this Annual Fund Operating Expenses table, are embedded